FAQ

 Any cure or immunotherapy developed through research funded by Prop 38 must be made available to California patients at a 20% discount below the national average.
 That affordability protection is written directly into the measure — it’s not optional.

-Preventing and curing the most pressing diseases will also reduce long-term healthcare expenses and save the state and families tens of billions of dollars in avoided medical expenses.
+Preventing and curing the most pressing diseases will also reduce long-term healthcare expenses and save the families and the state tens of billions of dollars in avoided medical expenses.

 Prop 38 is designed to fully pay for itself with no cost to the state or taxpayers.
-Ten percent (10%) of all proceeds from the licensing of immunotherapies must be returned to California to offset the total cost of the bond measure, including interest.
-Furthermore, preventing and curing the most pressing diseases will reduce long-term healthcare expenses and save the state and families tens of billions of dollars in avoided medical expenses.
+Ten percent (10%) of all proceeds from the licensing of immunotherapies must be returned to the State of California to offset the total cost of the bond measure, including interest.
+Furthermore, preventing and curing the most pressing diseases will reduce long-term healthcare expenses and save families and the state tens of billions of dollars in avoided medical expenses.
 Beyond the dollars saved, every cure developed means one less family facing a devastating diagnosis and the financial and emotional burden that comes with it.

 Prop 38 includes strong accountability and transparency requirements, including limiting state administrative costs to run the program to no more than 2%, requiring all grant funds to nonprofit universities and research centers be spent directly on medical research, rigorous conflict of interest rules, public disclosure of all spending and independent financial audits.
 Every dollar is traceable, accountable and focused on saving lives.